sherwino/micro-review-express/README.md

 # Live Version of site
 The alpha version of the site is currently live utilizing Heroku and mLab MongoDB Services.
-You can find the site at (microreviews.thebiscaynebay.com)https://microreviews.thebiscaynebay.com The Angular2 code can be found on github.com https://github.com/sherwino/micro-review
+You can find the site at http://microreviews.thebiscaynebay.com The Angular2 code can be found on github.com https://github.com/sherwino/micro-review

-#Changelog